Dynamic-link library redirection

 Editor.exe, then name your redirection file

 Editor.exe.local.
-You must install the redirection file in the app directory.
-You must also install the DLLs in the app directory.
+You must install the redirection file in the executable's folder.
+You must also install the DLLs in the executable's folder.

-The contents of a redirection file are ignored, but just its presence causes Windows to check the app directory first whenever it loads a DLL, regardless of the path specified to LoadLibrary or LoadLibraryEx.
-If the DLL isn't found in the app directory, then these functions use their usual search order.
+The contents of a redirection file are ignored; its presence alone causes the DLL loader to check the executable's folder first whenever it loads a DLL.
+To mitigate the COM problem, that redirection applies both to full path and partial name loading.
+So redirection happens in the COM case and also regardless of the path specified to LoadLibrary or LoadLibraryEx.
+If the DLL isn't found in the executable's folder, then loading follows its usual search order.
 For example, if the app

 mydll.dll, then LoadLibrary loads

 If you're using DLL redirection, and the app doesn't have access to all drives and directories in the search order, then LoadLibrary stops searching as soon as access is denied.
 If you're not using DLL redirection, then LoadLibrary skips directories that it can't access, and then it continues searching.